guillermooo/sublime-undocs/source/reference/color_schemes.rst

 Scoped Settings
 ---------------

-Associated with a particular scope.
+Settings associated with a particular scope.

 ``name``